-Reference materials, legal compliance guidelines, and policy enforcement are available in the Policy Compliance Document.
+The Policy Compliance Document contains reference materials, legal compliance guidelines, and policy enforcement.
 The Clarendon College Information Security Program and Clarendon College Information Security User Guide are also available on the Information Technology Services Policies website.

-This policy was approved by the Clarendon College Board of Regents on July 17, 2023, version1.1.
-This policy was reviewed by Will Thompson, Vice President of IT on July 15, 2023.
+The Clarendon College Board of Regents approved this policy on March 27, 2025, version 1.2.
+This policy was reviewed by Will Thompson, Vice President of IT, on February 18, 2025.